 • If the business purchases stock or inventory, it is recorded when paid for rather than when used.

-• Harder to make business decisions without complete information.
+• It is harder to make business decisions without complete information.

 Free Excel Cash Book